 Shirley: I pledge a lesson to the frog of the United States of America.
 And to the wee puppet, for witches' hands, one Asian, in the vestibule, with little tea and just rice for all.

 - The Lois Lowry novel All About Sam renders the Pledge of Allegiance as the Pled Jelly-Juntz.
 Justified as the protagonist is four years old.

 - "Olive, the other reindeer ..."
 (Rudolph the Red-Nosed Reindeer: "...All of the Other Reindeer...").
-Inevitably, a book called Olive the Other Reindeer was published in 1997, and was turned into a Christmas Special in 2003 by Matt Groening of The Simpsons fame.
+Inevitably, a book called Olive, the Other Reindeer was published in 1997, and was turned into a Christmas Special in 2003 (as seen above) by Bill Plympton and Matt Groening of The Simpsons fame.

 - John T. Sladek's novel The Müller-Fokker Effect (really!) has the following version of The Star-Spangled Banner:

 Ofay can you pee

 What you probably inhaled

 At the toilet's last cleaning.